-Figure 4: Decreasing the variance by assigning each server multiple hash values.
+Figure 4: Decreasing the variance by assigning each cache server multiple hash values.

-By symmetry, each server still expects to get a $\frac{1}{n}$ fraction of the objects.
-This replication increases the number of keys stored in the balanced binary search by a factor of k, but it reduces the variance in load across servers significantly.
-Intuitively, some copies of a server will get more objects than expected (more than a $\frac{1}{kn}$ fraction), but this will be largely canceled out by other copies that get fewer objects than expected.
+rightward/clockwise until we encounter one of the hash values of some cache s, and s is responsible for storing x.
+By symmetry, each cache still expects to get a $\frac{1}{n}$ fraction of the objects.
+This replication increases the number of keys stored in the balanced binary search by a factor of k, but it reduces the variance in load across cache servers significantly.
+Intuitively, some copies of a cache will get more objects than expected (more than a $\frac{1}{kn}$ fraction), but this will be largely canceled out by other copies that get fewer objects than expected.
 Choosing $k \approx \log_2 n$ is large enough to obtain reasonably balanced loads.
 We'll teach you some methods for reasoning mathematically about such replication vs. variance trade-offs later in the course.

-Virtual copies are also useful for dealing with heterogeneous servers that have different capacities.
-The sensible approach is to make the number of virtual copies of a server proportional to the server capacity; for example, if one server is twice as big as another, it should have twice as many virtual copies.
+Virtual copies are also useful for dealing with heterogeneous caches that have different capacities.
+The sensible approach is to make the number of virtual copies of a cache server proportional to the server's capacity; for example, if one cache is twice as big as another, it should have twice as many virtual copies.